 (3) Understanding the foundational issues undergirding contemporary debates.
 My academic training is in understanding these underlying philosophical issues.
 My hope is to translate this into applicable insights related to contemporary issues Christians often struggle with, helping you think and respond well.

 (4) Preparing students to flourish during their university years.
 I have spent the past 30 years in campus ministry, both among students and faculty, in the US and around the world.
 Through the years I’ve learned a few things helpful to those seeking to grow in their faith in the academic context.
 I hope some of what I've learned is helpful to you, your children or your grandchildren.
 (I’ve written an eBook on preparing for college.
-Sign up for blog updates and download a complimentary copy at the bottom of the homepage.)
+Sign up to receive my articles and download a complimentary copy at the bottom of the homepage.)